 Altitude illness can be prevented by acclimatization, allowing sufficient rest at various intermediate altitudes, try to drink at least four liters of water, drink hot garlic soup.
 If there is an emergency situation then you’ll need to prepare accordingly.

 Is it possible to take a shower while on Nepal trekking in the Himalayas?

-Be respectful of other’s culture, traditions and norms.
-It’s not a good idea to climb upon any temple, god statues to take pictures.
+Be respectful of other cultures, traditions, and norms.
+It’s not a good idea to climb up on any temple, or god statues to take pictures.
 It may look like a simple stone but it can be a statute worshiped daily by locals.
-The Himalayan trails are dotted with numerous monasteries, temples and holy shrines.
+The Himalayan trails are dotted with numerous monasteries, temples, and holy shrines.
 You are expected to be modest and courteous while you undertake the Nepal Trekking Project.

 Safety and rescue